tomswartz07/FLDT/setup.md

 python server.py
 # FLDT can now be accessed via web browser: http://localhost:8080
 ```
+If FLDT has been previously set up, the above steps are only needed to begin the service after a fresh reboot.

 Alternately, a simple setup script has been provided in the root of the FLDT folder.
 To use, simply run `./startup.sh -p /full/FLDT/path -i networkInterfaceName`

+Navigate to http://localhost:8080 to access the FLDT interface

+Select the image on the Images page, load the hosts .csv as directed on the Hosts page, and finally enter the number of hosts and begin multicasting on the Multicasting page.

+As the targeted devices netboot, they should be picked up by the PXE service and begin to image with the file you have created.